 Presentation of the topics and the authors

 This module illustrates through examples how corrections for measurement errors can be made very simply when analysing survey data.
 The module also illustrates how large differences there can be between the results of the analyses with and without correction for measurement errors.
 The module has been written by Anna de Castellarnau and Willem Saris.
 Anna de Castellarnau is a researcher at the Research and Expertise Centre for Survey Methodology (RECSM) at the Universitat Pompeu Fabra.
 She is currently involved in the coordination and maintenance of the tool Survey Quality Predictor (SQP) 2.0.
-Willem Saris is Emeritus Professor at the University of Amsterdam and the Universitat Pompeu Fabra in Barcelona.
+Willem Saris is Professor Emeritus at the University of Amsterdam and Visiting Professor at the Universitat Pompeu Fabra in Barcelona.
 In 2009, he received the Helen Dineman Award for his lifelong contribution to the methodology of Opinion Research, mainly focusing on the estimation and correction of measurement errors in survey research.
 In 2014, the members of the SQP team received the Warren J. Mitofsky Innovators Award for the development of the program SQP, which predicts the quality of survey questions.
 This information plays an important role in the procedures that will be suggested in this module for the correction of measurement errors.

 Multilevel analysis has become popular in many fields of social research.
 This module starts with a basic introduction to OLS regression, and then continues with the more advanced technique of multilevel analysis.
 The author of Learning Multilevel Analysis is Kristen Ringdal, who is professor of Sociology at NTNU (the Norwegian University of Science and Technology).
 Ringdal has been the national coordinator for the ESS in Norway since 2001.